Yaseen-Rather/Tamper-Evident-Logging-System/README.md

 This started as a straightforward hashing project and grew into a full log pipeline.
 I learned how SHA-256 chaining actually works from scratch, how SQLite handles structured security data, how real world log formats differ across operating systems, and how regex is used to parse and normalize unstructured text data.

-The normalization module was the biggest challenge — every OS writes logs differently and building a parser for each format taught me a lot about how real SIEM tools work under the hood.
+The normalization module was the biggest challenge as every OS writes logs differently and building a parser for each format taught me a lot about how real SIEM tools work under the hood.

 ## Sources